-This document describes how to operate a Natural Development Server in a SMARTS on BS2000 environment.
+This document describes how to operate a Natural Development Server in a Com-plete on z/OS environment.

 The following topics are covered: